-For example, for a project management app, you may want Employee users that are responsible for completing project tasks, and Supervisor users that are responsible for assigning tasks to Employees and approving new projects.
+For example, for a project management app, you may want Employee users who are responsible for completing project tasks and Supervisor users who are responsible for assigning tasks to Employees and approving new projects.

 Each user can be assigned to multiple roles if necessary.
 A record will exist in each user role table that the user is assigned to.

 These roles can be used to create different permissions to access your live app.

 When you add a login to a page, you can specify which roles can have permission to access that page:

 This approach allows you to create separate pages for various roles.
 Each role will have access to different pages, each with distinct views, fields, and workflows.